anontechnology/documentation/docs/libraries.md

 ----------------------------------------------------------------------
 ## Attributes

-The ViziVault ecosystem organizes your data using the concept of attributes.
+The ViziVault ecosystem organizes your data using the concept of [attributes](/glossary/attribute).
 Every data point consists of three main components: a user id, which represents who the data is about; a value, which is some piece of information about the user; and an attribute, which expresses the relationship between the user and the value.
 For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, an attribute for credit card information, and so on.

 ### Adding an Attribute to an Entity or User

-[Attributes](/glossary/attribute) are stored as `key`/`value` pairs of strings.
+Attributes are stored as `key`/`value` pairs of strings.
 Both users and entities can have attributes added to them.
 Some attributes are repeatable, such that multiple values can be stored for the same user; others are not repeatable, such that adding a new value to a user will overwrite any previous values.
 You can control whether an attribute is repeatable by modifying the associated [attribute definition](/glossary/attribute-definition).

 === "Java"

     ``` java
-    // Adding an attribute to user
+    // Adding an attribute to a newly-created user
-    User user = vault.findByUser("User1234");
+    User user = new User("exampleUser");
-    user.addAttribute("FIRST_NAME", "Jane");
+    user.addAttribute(FIRST_NAME, "Jane");
     vault.save(user);

-    // Adding an attribute to entity
+    // Adding an attribute to an entity retrieved from the vault
     Entity entity = vault.findByEntity("Client6789");
     entity.addAttribute("FULL_ADDRESS", "1 Hacker Way, Beverly Hills, CA 90210");
     vault.save(entity);